Amppiah/LoansAmount-Dataset/README.md

 Loan amounts that were given and a positive one with other variables like Homeowner and ProsperRates serving as influencing factors too .

-*The Borrowerrate and loan amount's relationship is rather negative with rates largely dispersed between 0.1 and 0.3.
+-The Borrowerrate and loan amount's relationship is rather negative with rates largely dispersed between 0.1 and 0.3.
 I found that borrowers with High ProsperRatings are positively influence on the BorrowerRate and as well as Borrowers who own Homes.
 *The Borrowerrate and the prosper rating also exhibit a positive relationship as the